MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/conversation-ai-quick-start.md

 ---
 title: Teams AI Library - Lightbot Sample
 author: surbhigupta
-description: In this module, learn how to quickly try the Teams AI library using the LightBot sample, which creates apps that control lights. ms.topic: conceptual ms.localizationpriority: high
+description: In this module, learn how to quickly try Teams AI library using the LightBot sample, which creates apps that control lights. ms.topic: conceptual ms.localizationpriority: high
 zone_pivot_groups: ai-library-quick-start